vulkomilev/oumi/docs/get_started/quickstart.md

 ## ☁️ Launching Jobs in the Cloud

 So far we have been using Oumi locally.
-But one of the most exciting and unique Oumi features, compared to similar frameworks, is its integrated ability to launch jobs directly *to the cloud*.
+But one of the most exciting and unique Oumi features, compared to similar frameworks, is its integrated ability to launch jobs directly *to the cloud* (GCP, AWS, Azure, etc).

 This section of the quickstart is going to be a little different than the others, so please read this next bit carefully before you proceed.

-### 🚨 Warning!
-Read me first!

-* This tutorial uses GCP; you'll need a [GCP account](https://cloud.google.com/free?hl=en)
+* This tutorial uses GCP; you'll need a [GCP account](https://cloud.google.com/free?hl=en).
+You can also use other cloud providers, such as AWS, Azure, etc. See {doc}`running jobs remotely </user_guides/launch/launch>` for more details.
 * In particular, Oumi uses [Skypilot](https://docs.skypilot.co/en/latest/docs/index.html), and the recommended way to use SkyPilot and GCP is with a [GCP service account](https://cloud.google.com/iam/docs/service-account-overview)
 * You will need to install Oumi with GCP support: `pip install oumi[gcp]`.
 Please note that we recommend setting up a different environment for each cloud provider you wish to use.
 * Depending on your precise use case, you may also need to install a few other packages from Google